AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Results

 \subsection{Pipeline Integration}

 The combined ML+LLM framework outperformed both individual approaches across key evaluation metrics.
-For the 48-hour prediction task, the integrated model achieved an accuracy of 0.874, sensitivity of 0.926, and specificity of 0.863.
+For the 48-hour prediction task, the integrated model achieved an accuracy of 0.876, sensitivity of 0.936, and specificity of 0.863.
 For the 72-hour prediction, accuracy reached 0.917, with sensitivity and specificity at 0.821 and 0.928 respectively.
-These results demonstrated that the hybrid approach provided a more balanced and reliable prediction system, particularly in complex or ambiguous clinical scenarios.
-This improvement stems from the complementary strengths of ML and LLMs—ML captures structured temporal patterns, while LLMs interpret nuanced clinical notes—leading to enhanced performance across both short- and long-horizon predictions.
+These results indicate that the hybrid approach provides a more balanced and reliable prediction framework, particularly in complex or ambiguous clinical scenarios.
+This improvement stems from the complementary strengths of ML and LLM—ML captures structured temporal patterns, while LLM interpret nuanced clinical notes—leading to enhanced performance across both short- and long-horizon predictions.

+To assess whether the observed model performance significantly exceeded chance, we conducted permutation testing using 1,000 iterations of label shuffling for the hybrid model (ML + LLM).
+For 48h, the observed AUC of 0.958 was significantly higher than the permuted null distribution (mean permuted AUC = 0.500 ± 0.066, p $\textless$ 0.001).
+Similarly, for 72h, the observed AUC of 0.901 exceeded the null distribution (mean permuted AUC = 0.502 ± 0.078, p $\textless$ 0.001).
+These results confirm that the learned feature-label associations are not attributable to chance or overfitting artifacts.